Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Qovery](https://hub.qovery.com/docs/getting-started/what-is-qovery/) : the **Internal Developer Platform (IDP)** that cuts noise for developers with paved paths to production
 - [Kusion](https://www.kusionstack.io/docs/) : An intent-driven [Platform Orchestrator](https://internaldeveloperplatform.org/platform-orchestrators/), which sits at the core of an [Internal Developer Platform (IDP)](https://internaldeveloperplatform.org/what-is-an-internal-developer-platform/)

-## Build Tool

-- [Expo](https://docs.expo.dev/): Expo is a framework that makes developing Android and iOS apps easier.
-Our framework provides file-based routing, a standard library of native modules, and much more
-- [Buildpacks.io](https://buildpacks.io/docs/): Cloud Native Buildpacks (CNBs) transform your application source code into [container images](https://github.com/opencontainers/image-spec/blob/main/spec.md) that can run on any cloud.
-- [lerna](https://github.com/lerna/lerna): 🐉 Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
-- [nx](https://github.com/nrwl/nx): Smart Monorepos · Fast CI

 ## Identity Provider + SSO + OAuth + 2FA

 - [authentik](https://docs.goauthentik.io/docs/) :  An IdP (Identity Provider) and SSO (single sign on) that is built with security at the forefront of every piece of code, every feature, with an emphasis on flexibility and versatility.